Bethungra Spiral: Heritage listing

-The Bethungra Spiral is of high significance, illustrating a means of ascending a significant mountain range with easier grades than the original line (now the "down" track).
-It is a major civil work and an ingenious engineering solution using the technology available at the time of construction.
+The Bethungra Spiral is of considerable significance, illustrating a means of ascending a significant mountain range providing easier grades than the original line (now the down track).
+It is a major civil work and an ingenious engineering solution, using the technology available at the time of construction.
 The site has major landscape value.

 Bethungra Spiral was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria:

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as architecturally rare.